Understanding the Rights and Responsibilities of Homeowners in HOAs

 Eventually, the HOA may file a lien against your home, restricting any attempt to refinance or sell until the balance is paid.
 If the debt remains unpaid, the HOA could initiate foreclosure proceedings—a serious legal process that could result in the forced sale of your home.

 Ignoring these obligations may also negatively affect your credit report if the debt is reported to credit agencies.
-That’s why it’s important to communicate with the HOA board if you’re struggling financially.
+That’s why it’s essential to communicate with the HOA board if you’re struggling financially.
 Requesting a payment plan or negotiating new terms is often possible, but only if you act before the issue escalates.

 What Is the Statute of Limitations on HOA Dues in Texas?